kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 * **Does enabling the feature change any default behavior?**

-No, enabling the feature does not change any default behavior since the default value of `internalTrafficPolicy` is `Cluster`.
+No, enabling the feature does not change any default behavior since the default value of `internalTrafficPolicy` is `All`.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**